Keegan Baker: Characterisation

 Keegan has been described as a "nasty piece of work", a "teen tearaway", "disruptive", "volatile", and "tortured".
 Dainty noted that Keegan "has no respect for his elders, and generally just thinks he's a bit indestructible".
 Several critics have described Keegan as a "troublemaker" or "troublesome".
 Morris opined that Keegan wasn't the type to "redeem himself".
 Inside Soaps Allison Jones described Keegan as a "spiteful schoolboy" and a "terrible bully with a shocking lack of respect".
 Morris often explained his belief that Keegan's personality was born through "something in his past".
 The actor opined that he would get along with Keegan, finding some of his jokes funny, and adding that Keegan would back someone up "if [they] needed it".
 Throughout his time on the soap, it was often noted that Keegan's rough nature had softened.
 Duncan Lindsay of the Metro explained: "Keegan began his life in Walford as an odious character but he has been developed a lot since then and despite maintaining his edge, his deep love for his family and the root of his acting out have been explored more".
 Laura Morgan of Digital Spy described Keegan as a "reformed bad boy", adding that he had "proven that he's rather a sensitive, caring soul under all that bravado".

 Morris disclosed that Keegan was introduced as an abrasive teenager to leave room for character development.
 Morris attributed Keegan's personality change to the introduction of his family and audiences learning more about him, explaining: "It's about understanding why he does the things that he does and says the things that he says.
 It's because of what his environment has been, and people might be able to relate to that".
 The actor has explained that a trait of Keegan's include struggling to control his emotions, explaining that: "He's not very good at showing emotion and keeps things under wraps.
 For Keegan it just bubbles up until he's about to erupt".
-When asked what advice hw would give his character, Morris responded that he would tell Keegan to "think before [he] acts", adding that his character "needs to realise that every action has a consequence".
+When asked what advice he would give his character, Morris responded that he would tell Keegan to "think before [he] acts", adding that his character "needs to realise that every action has a consequence".
 Morris has also said Keegan is "not the type of person to ask for any help".